untitle4/tp/docs/UserGuide.md

     [CLASS] [NOT DONE] Math from 19th August 2020, 01:00 pm to 19th August 2020, 02:00 pm

-`Now you have 1 task in the list.`
+`Now you have 1 class in the list.`

 <br>